nathanwispinski/meta-rl/README.md

 ## Results

-Here are some results from model evaluation after training (i.e., model parameters have been frozen) in a task with 2 available actions (also known as a two-armed bandit task).
+Here are some results from model evaluation after training (i.e., model parameters have been frozen) in the two-armed bandit task.

-Each row is a single, independent evaluation episode of 100 trials.
+In the figure below, each row is a single, independent evaluation episode of 100 trials.
 The rows are ordered based on the probabilities of the two actions, with 100% win probability for action 1 and 0% win probability for action 2 in the top row, 50% win probability for action 1 and 50% win probability for action 2 in the middle, and 0% win probability for action 1 and 100% win probability for action 2 in the bottom row.

 The color of each trial corresponds to the model's action on that trial (blue, Arm 1; grey, Arm 2).